 Beginning a career in an industry that rules the world, I really had no idea what I was getting myself into.
-Being a dreamer my whole life, becoming a something was not a huge deal for me although making a difference was.
+Being a dreamer, becoming a something was not a huge deal for me although making a difference was.

-No, that was something that fueled my heart with fire to burn the furnace.
+No, that was something that fuel my heart with fire to burn the furnace.

 2006 I embarked on a journey that has been something more than just a job.
 Setting out I boarded the beauty industry train, loaded with everything from plumping your lips, tattooing your face, understanding the skin & its faults, removing hair & adding hair!
 (The list could go on) above that becoming the best & cheapest therapy sessions you could ever ask for.